 It is important to drink enough fluids on a daily basis.
 This will maintain hydration, keep your catheter draining well, prevent blockages and reduce the risk of infection.
-Drinking about 8 teacups or 5 mugs (1.5 to 2 litres) of fluid will make sure that the catheter drains well and helps keep the urine clear.
-Following a healthy diet and eating 5 portions of fruit or vegetables daily, as recommended by the department of health, is important to avoid constipation.
+Drinking about 8 teacups or 5 mugs (1.5 to 2 litres) of fluid will make sure that the catheter drains well and help keep the urine clear.

+It is important to follow a healthy diet and eat 5 portions of fruit or vegetables daily to avoid constipation.
 Constipation can cause drainage problems with the catheter.